-8.7 In deterministic seismic hazard assessments as well as after the de-aggregation process in the probabilistic seismic hazard assessments, scenario earthquakes should be used to realistically represent the frequency content of earthquakes.
-Scenario earthquakes resulting from the de-aggregation process for the results of probabilistic seismic hazard assessments should be associated with annual frequency of exceedance values.
+8.6.
+In deterministic seismic hazard analyses, as well as after the de-aggregation process in the probabilistic seismic hazard analyses, scenario earthquakes should be used to realistically represent the frequency content of earthquakes.
+Scenario earthquakes resulting from the de-aggregation process for the results of probabilistic seismic hazard analyses should be associated with annual frequency of exceedance values.